Persistent Pulmonary Hypertension of the Newborn

 - Respiratory distress syndrome —caused by lungs that have not fully developed

-- Use of nonsteroidal anti-inflammatory medications (such as aspirin, ibuprofen, naproxen) by mother during pregnancy
+- Use of nonsteroidal anti-inflammatory drugs (NSAIDs) by the mother during pregnancy

-- Late trimester maternal use of antidepressants (particularly a group called SSRI antidepressants)
+- Late trimester maternal use of antidepressants, especially SSRIs

 - Amniotic fluid leak